-This stuff is extremely light weight, thin and stiff.
-In my opinion they can be useful taking scratches, but they add little to none protection to your batteries against impacts.
+In my opinion PVC heatshrink can be useful to taking a few scratches, but they add little to none protection to your batteries against heavy impacts.
 You can buy spare to replace your old one or add extra layers for protection.

 - 50mm Red from Hobbyking – One of the best

 - 50mm Black from Amazon – I haven’t tested this

 - 40mm Transparent from Amazon – Good for smaller packs (e.g. 1300mah)